-Most people, and even brand new investors are familiar with the lease-to-own strategy, also called lease-purchase or rent-to-own.
-However, not that many people have been introduced to the sandwich lease-to-own approach to real estate investing.
-Let's look at an example situation to see how it works.
+Most people—even brand new investors—are familiar with the lease-to-own strategy, also known as lease-purchase or rent-to-own.
+But not many people have been introduced to the "sandwich" lease-to-own approach to real estate investing.

-You tell them that you'll execute a three-year lease with a certain lease payment and that they can exercise their option to buy the home at the end of that lease at a certain price.
-You also tell them that they must purchase this lease-option with an up-front non-refundable deposit.
+You execute a three-year lease with a certain lease payment.
+He can exercise his option to buy the home at the end of that lease at a certain price.
+You also tell him that he must purchase this lease-option with an upfront non-refundable deposit.

-The situation is the mirror image of the way in which you gained control of the home.
-There are two leases, with you sandwiched in the middle.
-The beauty of this purchase and rental strategy is in finding the right home and negotiating deals on both sides with:
+The situation is the mirror image of the way in which you gained control of the home in the first place.
+There are two leases with you sandwiched in the middle.
+The trick to this purchase and rental strategy is finding the right home and negotiating deals on both sides.

-- A higher lease payment from your tenant. - Remember that the owner needed to sell or lose their home.
-You can usually negotiate a lease payment that equals their mortgage payment, less than the going rate to lease a home like this.
+You'll also need a higher lease payment from your tenant.
+We'll assume that the owner needed to sell or he would lose his home.
+You can usually negotiate a lease payment that equals his mortgage payment which is often less than the going rate to lease a home like this.

-- A higher purchase price from your tenant. - The owner really needed to sell and realized that a low price is better than a foreclosure.
-You negotiate a price significantly higher with your tenant-buyer.
+You'll want a higher purchase price from your tenant.
+The original owner really needed to sell and he realized that a low price is better than a foreclosure.
+You, however, negotiate a price significantly higher with your tenant-buyer.